 All depositories desiring to submit a proposal shall provide such information pertaining to their proposal as may be requested by the City, including, but not limited to, the amount of interest that will be paid on checking deposits, the amount of interest that will be paid on savings and time deposits, the amount of interest to be charged on short-term loans to the City, a statement of fees and charges, if any, for banking services and such other information as the City may request or as the depository may choose to include as a part of its proposal.

 The City may establish a time prior to the meeting of the Board of Aldermen for the submission of such proposals and it shall be lawful for such proposals to be opened prior to such meeting for the purpose of being summarized and evaluated for the benefit of the Board of Aldermen at its April meeting.

 The Board of Aldermen may waive any irregularity in proposals, reject all proposals or select the proposal that it believes, in its discretion, is in the best interests of the City based upon a consideration of all relevant factors and not merely on the rate to be paid on deposits.

-All depositories of City funds shall provide security as required by the provisions of Section 110.010 and 110.020, RSMo., as now in effect or as hereafter may from time to time be amended; provided however, that this Board of Aldermen may by ordinance or regulation adopt more restrictive security requirements than that required by State law and may exercise its discretion in approving or disapproving any proposed security.
+All depositories of City funds shall provide security as required by the provisions of Sections 110.010 and 110.020, RSMo., as now in effect or as hereafter may from time to time be amended; provided, however, that this Board of Aldermen may by ordinance or regulation adopt more restrictive security requirements than that required by State law and may exercise its discretion in approving or disapproving any proposed security.

 Any depository which fails to meet the security requirements required by State law or by ordinance shall, to the extent of such failure, immediately cease to be eligible as a depository of City funds.